Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 And if you absolutely must visit the Louvre on your Paris day trip, take time to wander the Tuileries Gardens, visit the Palais Royal, and grab a hot chocolate at Angelina before window-shopping at the jewelry shops of Place Vendôme.

-Include downtime in your itinerary.
+Tip #2: Include downtime in your itinerary

 It’s easy to spend a Paris day trip going from attraction to attraction, but I think the magic of Paris is found in the in-between moments.
-Sitting in a cafe with a coffee or a glass of red wine.
-Wandering cheese and pastry shops.
-Crossing the Seine over and over again with no destination in mind.

 This free time is where the Paris magic happens.

-What to Do on a Day Trip to Paris
+What to do on a day trip to Paris

-I always tell people to travel to the destination that makes their pulse race.
-And that goes for Paris, too.
 Prioritize the things that make you excited — the things that are most important to you personally, not the things that you think you should do.
 If you’re not into art, you don’t have to go to any museums!
-You can have a day trip to Paris from London without seeing the Mona Lisa.
+You can go on a day trip to Paris from London without seeing the Mona Lisa.

 If your favorite movie in high school was Moulin Rouge! or Amélie, spend time walking around Montmartre.